Visual Electrophysiology Unit

 - The PERG measures the overall electrical response from the central retina, with your best vision.
 An electrode placed on the eye measures the response from the central retinal cones and ganglion cells, while the eyes are stimulated by a checkerboard pattern from a screen.

-- The duration of the test itself is approximately 20 minutes.
+- The test takes about 20 minutes.
 For accuracy in measurement, glasses must be worn if used, and there should be minimal blinking and good focus.
 Contact lenses cannot be worn for this test.

 - The hand-held ERG is a quick screening tool to measure overall retinal function and is useful in very young children or patients with co-morbidities who cannot undergo sedation or anesthesia.
 For this test, an electrode placed on the lower eye-lid measures responses from the retina to flashes of light under dark- and light-adapted conditions.
 The hand-held ERG can provide general information on rod and cone system function.
 Please note that the hand-held ERG is not as in-depth or sensitive as the full-field ERG, and each eye is tested separately.

-- The duration of the test itself is approximately one hour.
+- The test takes about one hour.
 For any measurement to take place, the eyes must be open enough for the device to track the pupil.

 The EOG assesses the function of a specific layer of the retina, the retinal pigment epithelium (RPE).
 The EOG measures the RPE function using electrodes placed at the inner and outer corner of each eye.
 For this test, patients are required to make quick eye-movements (left to right) between two lights, over time in the dark (15 minutes) and then in the light (15 minutes).
 The measurements are taken during the eye-movements.